pubkey/rxdb/docs/RxCollection.md

 ```

 ### name
-The name identifies the collection and should be used to refind the collection in the database.
+The name uniquely identifies the collection and should be used to refind the collection in the database.
 Two different collections in the same database can never have the same name.

 ### schema
 The schema defines how your data looks and how it should be handled.
 You can pass a RxSchema-Object or a simple javascript-object from which the schema will be generated.

-## get a collection from the database
+## Get a collection from the database
 To get an existing collection from the database, call the collection-name directly on the database:

 ```javascript